AndersDJohnson/rfc-js-destructuring-creation/README.md

 # rfc-js-destructuring-creation
-A proposal for JS destructuring creation.
+A proposal for JavaScript object destructuring creation.

 Given: